sarnau/Z80DisAssembler/README.md

 I created this small disassembler for a Z80 cpu at one afternoon.
 It is a commandline tool.
 The size of the ROM and entry points have to be coded directly in the sourcecode.

 Every ANSI C compiler should compile this program.
 It is tested with Think C 5.0 on a Macintosh.
-It only uses come ANSI functions (look into ''main()'') for loading a file called "EPROM".
+It only uses some ANSI functions (look into ''main()'') for loading a file called "EPROM".

 The program has two parts: